-commander Amar Singh Thapa built this temple in the 18th century.
+Gangotri Temple A Gurkha commander Amar Singh Thapa built this temple in the 18th century.
 The temple has an attractive white marble structure about 20 feet high.
 During the winter months, the statue is moved away to the nearby Mukhimath village and is kept there for the next six months.
-A sacred stone near the temple is believed to be the accurate spot where the descendent of the river form the heaven

-This submerged Shivaling is a phallic form of Lord Shiva and is visible only during winter when the water levels are low enough.
+The submerged Shiva Linga is a phallic form of Lord Shiva and is visible only during winter when the water levels are low enough.
 This is believed to be the exact spot where Lord Shiva had entangled the river in his locks.